stashedUp/experiences/docs/Testing.md

 # Test Driven Deployment

+- For the vast majority of us, unit tests were short bits of throw-away code that we wrote to make sure our programs “worked.”
 - The problem is that tests must change as the production code evolves.
 - The dirtier the tests, the harder they are to change.
 - The more tangled the test code, the more likely it is that you will spend more time